chfm/chfm.github.io/easter-eggs.md

 1. If you click my name in the footer, credits appear
 2. some of the 'slogans' are a bit snarky, although none would be actually offensive as best I can figure
-3. in the "what do quakers mean when they say... section of the about page, I included a helpful tip to not bother reading it.
-This may be considered not acceptable, but honestly, try reading that section! oof.
-4. A lot of the code comments are written using casual language.
+3. A lot of the code comments are written using casual language.
 But no one checks those, right?
+4. "how can I get involved" section of the visit and learn contains a note about having a lot of links.
+This is mainly for me, not a comment on anything, but it seemed like it was worth including in this list :)